Accessing funding during Covid-19 and beyond

 “While this much-needed initiative has been welcomed, it has come with its own set of challenges.
 The scheme is not about giving out loans to people, but rather to encourage banks to give loans to SMEs, which it will guarantee up to R200 billion.”

-The challenge is that banks have struggled to deploy the funding and two months into the launch of this programme and only 4 800 applications out of 30 000 have been approved with about R10 billion has been deployed to SMEs.
+The challenge is that banks have struggled to deploy the funding and two months into the launch of this programme, only 4 800 applications out of 30 000 have been approved – with only about R10 billion being deployed to SMEs.